Take Me Out to the Ball Game (film): Plot

 During a mid-season break at a clambake, Katherine and Eddie share a kiss, but Katherine feels humiliated when she learns it was part of a bet.
 Confused about her feelings, she kisses Dennis in front of Eddie, but neither feels a spark, leading Dennis to realize his feelings for Shirley.
-Meanwhile, mobster Joe Morgan, who bet a large sum against the team, sees Eddie perform and offers him a nightclub role that conflicts with his baseball schedule.
+Meanwhile, mobster Joe Lorgan, who bet a large sum against the team, sees Eddie perform and offers him a nightclub gig that conflicts with his baseball schedule.
 Eddie decides to secretly rehearse at night, but starts to struggle in games due to exhaustion.
-Mike Gilhuly, the Wolves' manager, misinterprets Eddie’s decline as love troubles, suggesting Katherine spend time with him.
+Mike Gilhuly, the Wolves' manager, misinterprets Eddie's decline as love troubles, suggesting Katherine spend time with him.

 Eddie and Katherine privately discuss their feelings for each other when Joe interrupts and tells Katherine about Eddie's nighttime rehearsals, leading her to kick him off the team.
 The Wolves' chances of winning the pennant plummet without Eddie.
-In a bid to save the team, Eddie encourages kids to chant for him at the championship game, leading to a stadium-wide rally.
+In a bid to save the team, Eddie encourages a group of children to chant for him at the championship game, leading to a stadium-wide rally.
 The team joyously welcomes him back, and Katherine agrees to let him join the game.
-However, Shirley overhears Joe order his henchmen to make sure Eddie doesn't play and tells Dennis, who chooses to keep Eddie safe by knocking him out with a real baseball during their skit.
+However, Shirley overhears Joe order his henchmen to ensure Eddie does not play and warns Dennis, who chooses to keep Eddie safe by knocking him out with a real baseball during their skit.

 Eddie is taken to the locker room, where Joe's men, posing as doctors, knock him out every time he wakes up.
 Shirley recognizes the men and, with Katherine's help, gets the Wolves to throw them out.
 When Eddie comes to, he learns that Dennis knocked him out on purpose and furiously hits a home run before chasing Dennis around the bases, which wins the pennant for the Wolves.
 The police arrest Joe and his gang as the crowd lifts Eddie and Dennis into the air in celebration.

-The story may have been influenced by the real-life story of actor/ballplayer Mike Donlin, who was a baseball player while also being a vaudeville performer and later a film actor in early Hollywood.